ayushshrivastv/Cosmic-Loop/README.md

 This Substreams package indexes Solana blockchain data for NFTs, marketplace activities, and cross-chain bridging events.
 It's designed to work with the Solana OpenAPI project to provide real time blockchain data through an AI powered interface.

+The project integrates Perplexity's Sonar API to provide real-time, accurate blockchain information through an intuitive chat interface.
+This integration allows users to query blockchain data, get financial analysis, and receive concise responses about Solana and other supported chains without requiring technical blockchain knowledge.
+The enhanced AI service combines Perplexity's search capabilities with Gemini's summarization to deliver optimized responses for both simple factual queries and complex analytical questions.

 For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./architecture.md) document.

 P.S.
 After 48 hours of coding, debugging, and more coffee than water—here’s the project.
 The backend isn’t quite where I want it yet—there’s still a lot of work ahead.
 Initially, I considered creating a mock data interface for the hackathon, but I’ve decided to connect to a real blockchain network instead.
 Writing the smart contract is taking some time.